Vertiv edge solutions power the digital stage for Australian film production

 Speaking about the benefits of edge, Bhargav Kumar Bhatt adds, “The modular, non-containerised design is fit for purpose and can be used to power and process huge volumes of production data at the film company’s next project – wherever it might be.

-“Instead of transmitting film assets – including IoT sensors, footage, and audio – back and forth to a city-located colocation data centre, the data collected from the digital stage can be processed instantly and more efficiently at the site via a ‘sense-infer-react’ loop of visibility and control.”
+“Instead of transmitting film assets – including IoT sensors, footage, and audio – back and forth to a city-located colocation data center, the data collected from the digital stage can be processed instantly and more efficiently at the site via a ‘sense-infer-react’ loop of visibility and control.”